Bill Dolan Interview Part 1

 [That interview, conducted over beers at The Big Horse Saloon, sadly never made it to print, and is lost forever.]

-Ronnie got us a March 1995 show at Cabaret Metro and I said, “Hey Bill, would you be up for doing a guest appearance?”
+Ronnie got Whitey a March 1995 show at Cabaret Metro, and I asked, “Hey Bill, would you be up for doing a guest appearance?”
 Sure, man, he said.
 He started joining us at practice, which turned into jam sessions—Bill taking the lead and the three of us desperately struggling to keep up.
-We didn’t know it at the time, but he was working out riffs and rhythms that he eventually used in Five Style and Heroic Doses.
+We didn’t know it at the time, but he was working out riffs and rhythms that he eventually used in 5ive Style and Heroic Doses.

 Whitey played the show and Bill did his thing, and we said, “That was fun!
 Can we do it again?”
-Bill was into it, so we continued jamming at the place in Sharkerville (our communal flat on North Lincoln Avenue).
+Bill was into it, so we continued jamming at Sharkerville (our communal flat on North Lincoln Avenue).
 After a while, Bill came around and asked if we’d be into playing some cover songs, which we were.
 In fact, we were just happy to be playing with him; we didn’t care that he wasn’t really interested in what we had cooking with Whitey.
-And I found that out the hard way when I flat-out asked him if he would consider joining the band.
-“No, thanks.”
 But he said he really enjoyed playing with us and wanted that to continue.

 So Whitey started having separate practices, and when Bill came around we did what he wanted to do, which had now evolved into playing a mix of some of his new material, and a set of covers he selected.
 And that’s how Product of Mentality was born.